SkillsUSA is a national nonprofit organization serving teachers and high school and college

 more than 9.9 million members since its founding.

-All students enrolled in CAS programs the entire year automatically have their
+All students enrolled in CTE programs the entire year automatically have their

 Mission: SkillsUSA is an applied method of instruction for preparing America’s high